n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 #### 4.1: Base consonant ####

-The final reordering stage, like the initial reordering stage, begins with determining the base consonant of each cluster, following the same algorithm.
+The final reordering stage, like the initial reordering stage, begins with determining the base consonant of each syllable, following the same algorithm.

 #### 4.2: Pre-base matras ####